TwoPizza9621536/twopizza9621536.github.io/collections/_posts/2021-10-02-comparing-languages.markdown

 With Java as the next language the are more things going on.
 Now there needs to be modules for input/output (io), by using the
-{% ihighlight java %}import{% endihighlight %} statments.
+{% ihighlight java %}import{% endihighlight %} statements.
 There is also a
 {% ihighlight java %}try{% endihighlight %} and
-{% ihighlight java %}catch{% endihighlight %} block which catch excptions and handle memory managment, this also is in C but only excptions becuase C does not have managment.
+{% ihighlight java %}catch{% endihighlight %} block which catch exceptions and handle memory management, this also is in C but only exceptions as C does not have memory management.

-{% highlight java linenos %}
+{% highlight java %}
 package io.Printchara;

 import java.io.*;